DanDan-Da/TSIF-The-Sky-Is-Falling/README.md

 # 🎮 The Sky Is Falling

 **The Sky Is Falling** is a 2D survival game created with **Godot Engine** as a team project.
-The goal is simple — avoid falling objects, collect coins, and survive as long as possible!
+The goal is simple: avoid falling objects, collect coins, and survive as long as possible!
 The longer you stay alive, the higher your score.

 ## 🧩 Features